luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample4-AskAboutYourPDF-VectorStoreRAG-version2/README.md

 This sample demonstrates how to ingest text from pdf files into a vector store and ask questions about the content using an LLM while using RAG to supplement the LLM with additional information from the vector store.

-## Configuring the Sample
+## 1. Configuring the Sample

 The sample can be configured in various ways:

+### 1.1 Choose the Vector Store

-1. You can choose your preferred vector store by setting the `Rag:VectorStoreType` configuration setting in the `appsettings.json` file to one of the following values:
+   Choose your preferred vector store by setting the `Rag:VectorStoreType` configuration setting in the `appsettings.json` file to one of the following values:

-   1. AzureAISearch
+   AzureAISearch

-   1. AzureCosmosDBMongoDB
+   AzureCosmosDBMongoDB

-   1. AzureCosmosDBNoSQL
+   AzureCosmosDBNoSQL

-   1. InMemory
+   InMemory

-   1. Qdrant
+   Qdrant

-   1. Redis
+   Redis

-   1. Weaviate
+   Weaviate

+### 1.2.
+Choose the AI Chat Service

-1. You can choose your preferred AI Chat service by settings the `Rag:AIChatService` configuration setting in the `appsettings.json` file to one of the following values:
+   You can choose your preferred AI Chat service by settings the `Rag:AIChatService` configuration setting in the `appsettings.json` file to one of the following values:

-   1. AzureOpenAI
+   AzureOpenAI

-   1. OpenAI
+   OpenAI

+### 1.3.
+Choose the AI Embedding Service

-1. You can choose your preferred AI Embedding service by settings the `Rag:AIEmbeddingService` configuration setting in the `appsettings.json` file to one of the following values:
+   You can choose your preferred AI Embedding service by settings the `Rag:AIEmbeddingService` configuration setting in the `appsettings.json` file to one of the following values:

-   1. AzureOpenAIEmbeddings
+   AzureOpenAIEmbeddings

-   1. OpenAIEmbeddings
+   OpenAIEmbeddings

+### 1.4.
+Load data into the vector store or Loaded data previously

-1. You can choose whether to load data into the vector store by setting the `Rag:BuildCollection` configuration setting in the `appsettings.json` file to `true`.
-If you set this to `false`, the sample will assume that data was already loaded previously and it will go straight into the chat experience.
+You can choose whether to load data into the vector store by setting the `Rag:BuildCollection` configuration setting in the `appsettings.json` file to `true`

+If you set this to `false`, the sample will assume that data was already loaded previously and it will go straight into the chat experience

+### 1.5.
+Input the CollectionName

-1. You can choose the name of the collection to use by setting the `Rag:CollectionName` configuration setting in the `appsettings.json` file.
+You can choose the name of the collection to use by setting the `Rag:CollectionName` configuration setting in the `appsettings.json` file

+### 1.6.
+Choose the PDF File to load

-1. You can choose the pdf file to load into the vector store by setting the `Rag:PdfFilePaths` array in the `appsettings.json` file.
+You can choose the pdf file to load into the vector store by setting the `Rag:PdfFilePaths` array in the `appsettings.json` file

+### 1.7.
+Set the number of records to process

-1. You can choose the number of records to process per batch when loading data into the vector store by setting the `Rag:DataLoadingBatchSize` configuration setting in the `appsettings.json` file.
+You can choose the number of records to process per batch when loading data into the vector store by setting the `Rag:DataLoadingBatchSize` configuration setting in the `appsettings.json` file

+### 1.8.
+Set the time to wait between batches

-1. You can choose the number of milliseconds to wait between batches when loading data into the vector store by setting the `Rag:DataLoadingBetweenBatchDelayInMilliseconds` configuration setting in the `appsettings.json` file.
+You can choose the number of milliseconds to wait between batches when loading data into the vector store by setting the `Rag:DataLoadingBetweenBatchDelayInMilliseconds` configuration setting in the `appsettings.json` file

-## Dependency Setup
+## 2. Dependency Setup

-To run this sample, you need to setup your source data, setup your vector store and AI services, and setup secrets for these.
+To run this sample, you need to setup your source data, setup your vector store and AI services, and setup secrets for these

 ### Source PDF File